MOVES-Citi names UBS exec as head of EMEA diversified industrials

 Horn previously served as managing director and head of EMEA Capital Goods at UBS.

 Horn will join Citi in November and will be based in Zurich.
-He will report to Niraj Shah, co-head of EMEA industrials for corporate and investment banking, Koen van Velsen, EMEA head of industrials investment banking, and Kristine Braden, country head in Switzerland.
+He will report to Niraj Shah, co-head of EMEA industrials for corporate and investment banking, and Koen van Velsen, EMEA head of industrials investment banking.
 (Reporting by Divya Grover in Bengaluru; Editing by Amrutha Gayathri)